sakarinnon-max/ml-churn-ewt/README.md

 # Student Churn Early-Warning — Online Tutoring Business

-Predicting which students are at risk of cancelling their monthly subscription at a Thai online tutoring school (~660 students/season), so mentors can reach out **before** the cancellation happens.
+Predicting which students are at risk of cancelling their monthly subscription at a Thai online tutoring school (~660 students/season), so we can reach out **before** the cancellation happens.

 I run this business.
 The model was built on our real operational data (attendance, exam checkpoints, engagement, payment timing) — and this public repo runs entirely on a **synthetic sample dataset** so that no real student data ever leaves the company.